Neuro-Ability Rehabilitation Services

 The MPT Program has been accredited by Physiotherapy Education Accreditation Canada, and has a strong relationship with the clinical community.
 Students experience a total of 1080 'hands-on' clinical hours over six clinical placements in diverse aspects of clinical care.
 The evidence-based curriculum is structured to promote critical thinking, develop problem solving skills, promote teamwork and collaboration, and empower students to be lifelong learners.

 The UBC Master of Physical Therapy program (MPT) is the only fully distributed, entry-to-practice Physical Therapy program in British Columbia.
 The MPT program offers students the opportunity to study at one of two locations: UBC’s Point Grey Campus or University of Northern British Columbia’s campus in Prince George.

 MPT-Vancouver and MPT-North cohorts have the opportunity to learn using state-of-the-art facilities that are equipped with cameras and large screen monitors when observing demonstrations of even the most detailed subjects.
 Additionally, students have access to break-out rooms designed to help practice their clinical skills.

-The Department of Physical Therapy provides an outstanding learning environment and leads in innovative research to advance physical therapy practice globally.
-The Department is well known for its high standards and excellent faculty.
+The Department leads in innovative research and is well known globally for its high standards and excellent faculty.
 Both academic and external faculty are recipients of prestigious teaching awards, providing an excellent learning environment.